Nick-David1/Nick-David1/README.md

 ## About Me
-I am a Junior studying Data Science and Business at Boston University.
+I am a Senior studying Data Science and Business at Boston University.
 I am passionate about all things tech and business.

 ## Hackathons